mattkieblesz/cloud-starter-kit/README.md

         ...

-    scripts/                    # utility scripts used by Makefile targets files/                    # not script files used in scripts role_requirements.yml   # vendor requirements
+    scripts/                    # utility scripts used by Makefile targets
-      local/                    # for repo usage/configuration
-        setup.sh                # setup system requirements for using this repo configure.sh            # configure credentials to infra provider and createing remote store update_roles.sh         # update vendor roles
-        create_service.sh       # create new service role
-        compose.sh              # Create depending on the config Vagrant/Docker machines locally and run them backup.sh                 # backup datastores
-      build_image.sh            # create service image
-      create.sh                 # create resource from specified image deploy.sh                 # deploy service with provisioning or by create new resource in pararell and tearing down currently used provision_tag.sh          # perform certain tasks against service provision.sh              # provision playbook
-      test.sh                   # perform all tests including infrastructure tests

-      stg/                      # ...
-      prd/                      # ...

-    templates/                  # templates used in this repo Vagrant.j2                # vagrant template used for this environment

     workspace/                  # all repos which are developed and used in the cloud will be cloned here webapp/                   # webbapp repo